Cory53412/G00376678_Graph_Theory/README.md

 [Add image below]

-#### Creating an NFA using Thompsons Construction Algorithem (re_to_nfa function)
+#### Creating an NFA using Thompsons Construction Algorithm (re_to_nfa function)
-Once the shunting yard algorithem has created the postfix notation, we use an alogrithem called thompsons construction which iterates through the postfix expression.
+Once the shunting yard algorithm has created the postfix notation, we use an algorithm called thompsons construction which iterates through the postfix expression.
 It checks for each operator (* + . |) and creates a small NFA to add to the overall stack.
-These work by setting up inital and accept states using NFA class and constructor.
+These work by setting up initial and accept states using NFA class and constructor.
 I discuss how these operators work briefly further down.
 [Add image below]

 #### Match() function
 This function converts the infix expression into a postfix and checks if the regular expression matches the given string of text.
 It gets the postfix by calling re_to_nfa().
 It then creates a current set of states and a previous set of states.
-Afterwards looping through the states and follows e arrows of the curent state.
+Afterwards looping through the states and follows e arrows of the current state.
 This is implemented using the followes function which is talked about below.
 For each character in the string iterate through the current set to check if the set contains the character, if so, add the next states you could travel to.
 At the end if the current set contains the accept state then it returns true, if not then returns false and the string doesn’t match the NFA.
 [Add image below]